 They are both climbers who have pushed boundaries and made ascents previously believed to be “impossible.”
-In the process they changed our perception of human limitations.
+In the process, they changed our perception of human limitations.

 So why have you never heard of Edward Whymper?
-The easy answer is that his greatest climbing achievement came in 1865, before climbing had its modern roots – or any roots at all to be precise.
+The easy answer is that his greatest climbing achievement came in 1865 before climbing had its modern roots – or any roots at all to be precise.
 Almost 150 years ago, Whymper led the first ascent of the Matterhorn.
 His party, eight strong at the outset, returned with only four survivors.
-The others died in a horrific fall shortly after summit.
-Whymper would later become a depressed recluse, never getting beyond the the tragedy.
+The others died in a horrific fall shortly after the summit.
+Whymper would later become a depressed recluse, never getting beyond the tragedy.
 But though they paid dearly, the men on Whymper’s expedition were the first in the world of climbing to defy the “impossible.”

 It’s even harder to gauge the best climber of all time.
-Equipment, techniques, training facilities and shared experiences have made it possible to stand on the shoulders of those who came before us.
+Equipment, techniques, training facilities, and shared experiences have made it possible to stand on the shoulders of those who came before us.
 If I showed up in Eldo in 1970 with a full rack of BD cams, a lightweight harness, a shiny pair of Muiras, and a crystal ball guidebook, in short order I might have been considered the best climber in the world.
-But obviously The Naked Edge is a different proposition with a rack of home-made nuts, a Swami belt, a pair of glorified hiking boots and most importantly, the arresting knowledge that nobody has ever climbed it.
+But obviously, The Naked Edge is a different proposition with a rack of homemade nuts, a Swami belt, a pair of glorified hiking boots, and most importantly, the arresting knowledge that nobody has ever climbed it.

 Imagine setting out well before first light in a quiet team of mountaineers, nervous in the face of an imposing, unclimbed peak.
 It has fallen to your lot to carry the wine bags and for the health of the party, you clandestinely refill them with water as they become diminished, a miraculous replenishment according to your colleagues.
 You carry ropes but know no practiced techniques with which to use them.
-Crampons, harnesses, belays and pitons are inventions of the distant future.
-Within a few grueling days, the rock, snow and ice fall away on all sides and you are the first to conquer the impossible and summit the Matterhorn.
+Crampons, harnesses, belays, and pitons are inventions of the distant future.
+Within a few grueling days, the rock, snow, and ice fall away on all sides and you are the first to conquer the impossible and summit the Matterhorn.
 Hours later, four of your companions lay dead on a glacier 4,000 feet below.

 The price for success was failure.

-It’s Labor Day weekend, 1947 and temperatures in the Valley are hovering around 100 degrees.
+It’s Labor Day weekend, 1947, and temperatures in the Valley are hovering around 100 degrees.
 John Salathé and Ax Nelson are gearing up for a push on the Lost Arrow chimney.
 Salathé has fashioned 18 pitons and a skyhook the team will use, along with 12 carabiners and slings, for aid and protection.
 A tempered drill and a handful of star drive bolts are in tow for the Arrow Tip headwall.
-The minimalist team doesn’t even haul sleeping bags for the 5-day journey and only brings a half liter of water per person per day.
+The minimalist team doesn’t even haul sleeping bags for the 5-day journey and only brings a half-liter of water per person per day.
 Food consists of fruit and nuts.
-The leader would establish a high point, descend to clean gear and then head back up and advance further.
+The leader would establish a high point, descend to clean gear, and then head back up and advance further.
 In this grueling style, one particular lead takes Salathé eight hours.
 When the team pulls over the top after their ground-breaking ascent, they have pushed the standards of North American climbing and threw down the gauntlet for their successors.

 “I’m the first of the climbing gym generation,” said Chris Sharma while discussing his introduction to climbing in the Bay Area and Castle Rock specifically.
 Aided by intense training at the Pacific Edge climbing gym, where he learned the sport at age 12, he became so good so fast that he exhausted the possibilities of Bay Area climbing within a few years and set out to find greater challenges elsewhere.
 His focus was sport climbing and he soon became the first American to send 5.14c with his ascent of Necessary Evil at age 15.
-He showed video of that climb at the slide show and talked about it as his first true project.
+He showed the video of that climb at the slide show and talked about it as his first true project.
 It took him about 10 days.